ZarimpaAnna/pet-care-application/README.md

 ## Authentication and Authorization

 The application uses JWT-based authentication and supports two roles:

+### Registration

+- Public registration automatically creates a USER account together with its associated Owner profile.
+The role cannot be selected during registration.
+Usernames and owner email addresses must be unique.

 ### USER
 - Can access and manage only their own pets